ktmeaton/NCBImeta/schema/README_schema.md

 Retrieves accession "SRX4321294" and stores it under "SRAExperimentAccession"
 The value in this case, is a list of 2 elements:

-    Experiment, acc
+    Experiment, accession

 The first value ("Experiment"), is the name of the node.
-The second value ("acc") is the attribute value to target.
+The second value ("accession") is the attribute to target.

-** Note that the attribute value name does not match the attribute name provided by NCBI.
-The biopython API occasionally renames attributes.

-## 3) Retrieving a simple node value by specifying an associated attribute.
+## 3) Retrieving a simple node value by specifying an attribute value.

 User selects:

-    - BioSampleCollectionDate : Attribute, collection_date, harmonized_name
+    - BioSampleCollectionDate : Attribute, harmonized_name, collection_date

 XML from NCBI: